liijuh/quzzie_Template_Portfolio/index.md

 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

-So far what i've worked on during my preveous milstone were making the line following robot follow a line dodge obsticals and follow my hand.
-During the 2nd week it was a sucsess during my summer program at bluestamped engenering online.
-While i was build, wireing and coding my car im suprived to make the car be able to work.
-Dur this summer program my enstrucker lee helped me with every thing i needed to work on, for example my first time finishing the wcar ive needed the code and thanks to my instructer he tought me were the code is how to read it and what it ment. some preveouse challenges ive faced were the building, this challenge was very frustrating because ive broken so many piece but the good thing was that didn't stop me from finishing up this robot i keeped on trying till ive got it right.
-So far nothing needs to be compleated but im am proude of myself for finishing up my car.
+So far, during my previous milestone, I worked on getting my line-following robot to follow a line, dodge obstacles, and even track my hand.
+By the second week, it was a success!
+I achieved this during my summer program at BlueStamp Engineering Online.
+While I was building, wiring, and coding my car, I was surprised that I actually got it to work.
+During the program, my instructor Lee helped me with everything I needed—whether it was replacing broken materials or helping me find the right code to move the robot.
+I especially want to thank my instructor for teaching me where to find the code, how to read it, and what it meant.
+Some of the challenges I faced were during the building process.
+That part was especially frustrating because I broke so many pieces.
+But the good thing is, I didn’t let that stop me.
+I kept trying until I got it right.
+So far, there’s nothing left to complete, and I’m really proud of myself for finishing my car!
 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>